ziyiyap/robot-performance-simulator/README.md

 # Robot Performance Simulator

-A model that goes to the target location using unit vectors, noise included, hence the model will have jitter movements.
+A model that goes to the target location using unit vectors, noise included.

 Features: